BaumSebastian/Obisidan-Templates/Zettelkasten/Atomic Note.md

 zn_type: atomic
 # Both meta data below is for the "Update time on edit" plugin
 created:
 updated:
 version: draft
 comment: "If you want to write something about this note"
-descripton: "One Sentence to explain the note"
+description: "One Sentence to explain the note"
 ---

 <%*